Munchy's

-Munchy Food Industries Sdn Bhd (doing business as Munchy's) is a Malaysia-based snack food manufacturer with presence in over 60 countries around the world.
+Munchy Food Industries Sdn Bhd (doing business as Munchy's) is a Malaysia-based snack food manufacturer.
 Its group headquarters is in Batu Pahat and its corporate headquarters is in Klang.
 Munchy's has offices in Ipoh, Butterworth, Johor Bahru, Kota Bharu, Kuantan, Malacca City, Kota Kinabalu, Kuching and international offices in Singapore and Thailand.
+It exports its products to over 60 countries.

 History

 Establishment

 Munchy's started in 1991, in a small town in the South of Malaysia, Batu Pahat.
 The Munchy's origins started with the two brothers Soo Kuok Tan and Lee Kok Tan setting up Munchy Food Industries.
 With an initial investment of RM80,000 the brothers developed the company to its current state, with the involvement of their siblings, CK Tan and Net Tan.

 Munchy's production capacity increased by the year as the brothers worked towards their goal to market Munchy's globally.
 The first destination for international expansion was South Africa.
 Subsequently, the brothers established a partnership with a reputable MNC chocolate company that allowed them to extend Munchy's product range to include chocolate wafers.